 Ethanol can be blended with gasoline to make a motor fuel.
-Terminology utilized to describe ethanol and its gasoline blends is often used interchangeably and can be easily confused.
+Terminology to describe ethanol and its gasoline blends is often used interchangeably and can be easily confused.
 The three terms below are all sometimes referred to as ethanol or gasohol:

-- Ethanol is the 100 percent pure ethanol coming from the production facility. - E10 is the blend of 10 percent ethanol and 90 percent gasoline. - E85 is the blend of 85 percent ethanol and 15 percent gasoline.
+Ethanol is the 100 percent pure ethanol coming from the production facility.

+- E10 is the blend of 10 percent ethanol and 90 percent gasoline. - E15 is the blend of 15 percent ethanol and 85 percent gasoline. - E85 is the blend of 85 percent ethanol and 15 percent gasoline.